The phone has been silent for 18 hours now.

 Your daily flow of messages dried up.
 The morning announcement of your feelings for me, missing.
 All day I’ve waited.
 Sent thoughtful little texts to nudge you… trying not to seem needy or neurotic.
 Now it’s 5pm and the desperate panic has arrived because THIS is new territory.
 We’ve been in each other all along: we never had to find each other but now I’m lost.

 Two days ago we fell hungrily on each other in the afternoon, ripping clothes off without care.
-You pushed my face into the carpet, thrusting your hips against my ass and burying your giant cock inside my cunt…. waves of pain and bliss rolling through me.
+You pushed my face into the carpet, thrusting your hips against my ass and buried your cock inside my cunt…. waves of pain and bliss rolled through me.
 It was always like this, as you tore orgasms from me with greedy glee.
 Delighted at your own mastery, as you could demand, “One more for me, you’re not done yet,” and time meant nothing, measured only in our cum, the dampness of the sheets, the daylight passing, you riding me, into a state of shared exhaustion.

 When we met we fucked so much, so hard and long that you injured your knees.
 One kneecap swollen up to twice its size.
 So we fucked standing up.
 We fucked in the kitchen, me pressed against the counter as you slammed into me hard.
 Me bending over touching the floor, your hands pulling me in tight against you and then sliding the length of your glorious cock in and out of me slowly until every inch of my pussy could feel the power and the strength of you.
 I thought nothing so beautiful could ever exist.
 We didn’t seek the orgasms that day, just the sensation of being inside each other, becoming one.
 We didn’t seek orgasms but they’d always come.